miczed/Social-Computing-Twitter-Parser/README.md

 ### Output Data

+#### 1. User Accounts

-We then fetched all the information from their twitter accounts and stored them in a CSV file: `data/users.csv.`
+We then fetched all the information from their twitter accounts and stored them in a CSV file: `data/users.csv`.

 **Note**: We added a field called `date_crawled` in which we store the date / time when we fetched the data.

+#### 2. Tweets & Mentions
+In a second step we downloaded a maximum amount of 200 tweets per account and put them in another CSV file: `data/tweets.csv`.
+We created a separate CSV file `data/mentions.csv` to store the mentions of the tweets.